vochong/DivisionAlgorithm/README.md

 In this example the variables a and b can be integers of arbitrary size however the output y will be returned as a string.

 # Example 2 divide2(a,b,n)
 This is a improved version of the function divide(a,b,n).
-Like the function divide, divide2 works in all cases for given integers a,b, and n as long as gcd(b,10) = 1 but unlike divide it works in most cases if gcd(b,10)>1.
+Like the function divide, divide2 works in all cases for given integers a,b, and n provided that gcd(b,10) = 1.
+But unlike divide it works in most cases if gcd(b,10)>1.
 Let b1 = b/gcd(a,b).
 If b1 is not divisible by 2^17 which is 131072 and b1 is also not divisible by 5^17 which is 762939453125

 The following is an example of a script using the function divide2: